-- Conduct all our activities in compliance with our EIAs and EMPs, applicable legislation and other requirements to conserve and protect the environment, employees and the communities that are affected by our operations; - Apply international best practices in the absence of legislation or more stringent local criteria, guided by Equator Principles and IFC guidelines, where Lucara believes these are needed to advance environmental protection and to minimize environmental risks; - Integrate management of the environment into company business practices and planning; - Protect the environment through the wise use of resources and prevention of adverse environmental impacts, including pollution prevention; - Implement, maintain and improve appropriate management systems and programs to achieve effective and efficient waste management, water use, energy use, biodiversity conservation, and implementation of our closure plans and to continually improve environmental performance through a process of regular reviews; - Ensure that all operations are aware of the EMP and develop local policies and procedures that embody and support Lucara's corporate objectives; and - Communicate openly with governments, employees, local communities and the public to sustain mutual understanding of Lucara's environmental commitments and performance.
+- Conduct all our activities in compliance with our EIAs and EMPs, applicable legislation and other requirements to conserve and protect the environment, employees and the communities that are affected by our operations; - Apply international best practices in the absence of legislation or more stringent local criteria, guided by Equator Principles and IFC guidelines, where Lucara believes these are needed to advance environmental protection and to minimize environmental risks; - Integrate management of the environment into company business practices and planning; - Protect the environment through the wise use of resources and prevention of adverse environmental impacts, including pollution prevention; - Implement, maintain and improve appropriate management systems and programs to achieve effective and efficient waste management, water use, energy use, biodiversity conservation, and implementation of our closure plans and to continually improve environmental performance through a process of regular reviews; - Assess climate-related risks and opportunities on a regular basis and consider opportunities to reduce the Company's greenhouse gas emissions over the life of its depleting assets. - Ensure that all operations are aware of the EMP and develop local policies and procedures that embody and support Lucara's corporate objectives; and - Communicate openly with governments, employees, local communities and the public to sustain mutual understanding of Lucara's environmental commitments and performance.